Knot surgery formulae for instanton Floer homology II: applications: The 0-surgery for knots in the 3-sphere

-Baldwin-Sivek also studied framed instanton homology with twisted bundle for $0$-surgery, which is denoted by $I^\sharp(S_0^3(K),\mu)$, where $\mu$ is the meridian of the knot.
-There is also a $\mathbb{Z}$-grading on this homology induced by the Seifert surface and we also have a long exact sequence so that all maps are grading preserving (the coefficients $c_1^\p$ and $c_2^\p$ may be different from $c_1$ and $c_2$).
-Thus, we can use the similar octahedral diagram grading-wise to prove the result in Theorem \ref{thm: 0surgery} when replacing $I^\sharp(-S_0^3(K))$ by $I^\sharp(-S_0^3(K),\mu)$.
+Baldwin-Sivek also studied framed instanton homology with a twisted bundle for $0$-surgery, which is denoted by $I^\sharp(S_0^3(K),\mu)$, where $\mu$ is the meridian of the knot.
+There is also a $\mathbb{Z}$-grading on this homology induced by the Seifert surface and we also have a long exact sequence such that all maps are grading-preserving (the coefficients $c_1^\p$ and $c_2^\p$ may be different from $c_1$ and $c_2$).
+Thus, we can use the similar octahedral diagram grading-wise to prove the result in Theorem \ref{thm: 0surgery} when replacing $I^\sharp(-S_0^3(K))$ with $I^\sharp(-S_0^3(K),\mu)$.
 As a result, we obtain the following corollary.
-We also write $I^\sharp(-S_0^3(K),\mu,i)$ for the grading summand of $I^\sharp(-S_0^3(K),\mu)$.
+We also write $I^\sharp(-S_0^3(K),\mu,i)$ for the summand of $I^\sharp(-S_0^3(K),\mu)$ having grading $i$.

 \bcor Suppose $K\subset S^3$ is a knot.
 For any $s\in\mathbb{Z}\backslash\{0\}$, we have \ecor